hackclub/some-assembly-required/guide/introduction.md

 Now here's the catch - I said they're fundamentally simple, but I didn't say they're always easy to understand.
 Even though computers are, at their core, doing fairly simple tasks, they can be seriously confusing to learn about!
 We have to remember that computers have been built up layer by layer over a long period of time.
 These layers have produced the amazing, efficient, incredible machines that we use today.
 But, these layers also make learning about computers feel like a serious nightmare sometimes, because there's just *so much* to learn about.

 Now, I will say that communicating with your CPU directly is generally quite unnecessary, as we now have higher level languages that are fast enough for most of our needs.
 That being said, the game [RollerCoaster Tycoon is written 99% in assembly language](https://en.wikipedia.org/wiki/RollerCoaster_Tycoon_(video_game)#:~:text=Sawyer%20wrote%2099%25%20of%20the,%2C%20rendering%2C%20and%20paint%20programs.).
-Not only that, but if you're writing operating systems, doing game engine development, or working on other low level systems, you're sometimes [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be lightning fast.
+Not only that, but if you're writing operating systems, writing game engines, doing cryptography, making drivers, or working on other low level systems, you're often [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be **lightning fast**.
+And, if you're a hacker, you can even use assembly to write viruses.
+Eep!

 <p align="center">
   <br />